-- The historic Downtown district along San Mateo Avenue from El Camino Real to San Bruno Avenue;
+- Central Business District: the historic Downtown area along San Mateo Avenue from El Camino Real to San Bruno Avenue;

-- The Station Area north of San Bruno Avenue to I-380 and between 2nd Avenue and the train tracks;
+- Station Area: north of San Bruno Avenue to I-380 and between 2nd Avenue and the train tracks;

 The Plan calls for preservation of San Mateo Avenue’s “main street” character, while creating a more vibrant Downtown through targeted enhancement of commercial uses, the addition of new housing, and streetscape improvements.
 The Plan proposes that the City consider reconfiguring the San Mateo Avenue/El Camino Real intersection to allow the creation of a large new civic plaza or community open space to signify the entrance into Downtown.
 A realigned intersection would also allow for new, more intensive land uses anchoring the southern end of Downtown.
 The northern end of Downtown would be anchored with a redesigned Posy Park, the new Caltrain Station, and higher intensity mixed uses.

 (2) El Camino Real: Mixed-Use Housing and Commercial Corridor

 The Plan strategy for El Camino Real is to install pedestrian-oriented streetscape improvements and promote the development of divers housing types, including multifamily and townhomes, in order to transform the existing auto-oriented corridor into a more contemporary mixed-use residential and commercial corridor that takes advantage of its proximity to the new Caltrain station and to neighborhood retail and services available on San Mateo Avenue.
 New high-density residential development at significant intersections, anchored with ground-floor retail, is proposed to create a stronger physical character along this key roadway.
 The southern end of El Camino Real near San Mateo Avenue would be zoned Central Business District (CBD) to focus additional retail development adjacent to Downtown.